top of page

 Final Thoughts: leaving feeling lighter

 After your session, you may experience a mixture of emotions: relief, hope, sadness, or even fatigue.
 This is entirely normal.
 Counselling can be emotionally intense, but it is also incredibly rewarding.
-Over time, each session will leave you feeling a bit lighter and more empowered.
+Over time, sessions will leave you feeling a bit lighter and more empowered.

 Some clients often wonder whether their counsellor will be okay after hearing their stories.
-Part of our training involves developing the skills to manage this emotional load, so rest assured that handling these conversations is part of our job.
+Part of our training involves developing the skills to manage this, so rest assured this is part of our job.

 A little note on consistency